 Osteopathy Is A Whole Body Treatment Approach For Acute And Chronic Pain.

-If you are in pain, are concerned about your structural health or simply need to be checked over, then our North Finchley based Osteopathy therapy is for you.
+If you are in pain, are concerned about your structural health or simply need to be checked over, then osteopathy is a great choice for you.

-Here in our North Finchley clinic we see people for all sorts of different reasons.
+In my Whetstone clinic I see people for all sorts of different reasons.
 The most common is because of pain.

 There are two types of pain; acute pain and chronic pain.

 Acute pain is when you have gone to pick something up and your back has just “gone”, when you’re out running and roll over on your ankle causing instant pain and swelling.

 Chronic pain is a problem you have had for a long time, a niggle that you can’t get rid of or a postural problem following years of slouching at your desk.

 The approach I take will depend on what you have done, but the aim will always be to get you walking out of the clinic in less pain than when you walked in.

 When you are in pain you want to be confident that whoever you give your trust to to let them treat you that you are going to be in safe hands.